T-AIMaven/Real-Time-Personalized-Rec-Sys/README.md

 ## 🎯 About This Course

 This hands-on course teaches you how to build and deploy a real-time personalized recommender system for H&M fashion articles.
-You'll learn:

 - A practical 4-stage recommender architecture
 - Two-tower model implementation and training